What are HIV and STDs?

-- Should I Get an HIV Test?
-(PDF : 38 kb) and ¿Debo Hacerme Una Prueba de Detección del VIH?
-(PDF : 42 kb) - This fact sheet was designed to comply with Texas Family Code, Chapter 2, Section 2.010, "AIDS Information," [Texas Legislature] which requires county clerks to provide HIV/AIDS information to marriage license applicants.
+- HIV-AIDS Information for Marriage License Applicants and ¿Debo Hacerme Una Prueba de Detección del VIH? - This fact sheet was designed to comply with Texas Family Code, Chapter 2, Section 2.010, "AIDS Information," [Texas Legislature] which requires county clerks to provide HIV/AIDS information to marriage license applicants.

 - HIV Prevention Among Injection Drug Users [CDC]

 - Information about your HIV Antibody Test (PDF : 33 kb) and Información de Exámenes Contra Los Anticueropos del VIH (PDF : 34 kb)